Sihan0229/LectureNotes/The-Human-Brain-9.13.md

 # Lecture 16: Music

-1. Music perception does not engage cortical	regions specialized for language understanding and	vice versa.
+- Music perception does not engage cortical	regions specialized for language understanding and	vice versa.
-2. Data-driven fMRI methods discover a strikingly music-specific component in human auditory	cortex.
+- Data-driven fMRI methods discover a strikingly music-specific component in human auditory	cortex.
-3. The music component does not respond to speech and	vice versa.
+- The music component does not respond to speech and	vice versa.
-4. It	is	present in people	who have	had no explicit musical training. so, not like the VWFA in requirement for	explicit instruction (though,	maybe like the VWFA in requirement for	experience)
+- It is present in people who have had no explicit musical training. so not like the VWFA in requirement for explicit instruction (though, maybe like the VWFA in requirement for	experience)
-5. The music-selective component inferred from fMRI now validated by	direct recording from the surface of the brain.
+- The music-selective component inferred from fMRI now validated by direct recording from the surface of the brain.
-6. New neural	selectivity	for	vocal	music discovered.
+- New neural selectivity for vocal	music discovered.
-7. These selectivities cannot be accounted for	by	acoustic properties.
+- These selectivities cannot be accounted for by acoustic properties.

 # Lecture 18: Language